 “Mid-Michigan’s new Health Impact Assessment Toolkit will lead the region, state and nation in helping citizens and professionals better understand the impacts that changes to the built environment can have on local residents’ quality of life,” says Mike Thomas, MSU Professor and MMPGS HIA Toolkit project coordinator.

 A detailed user guide is provided on the MMPGS Portal.
 This summer, the TCRPC and MSU will conduct trainings for communities, government agencies, developers and other interested groups in the use of the tool.
-Organizations interested in learning more about the HIA Toolkit and training opportunities, should contact Mike Thomas at firstname.lastname@example.org or call 517-332-2986.
+Organization interested in learning more about the HIA Toolkit and training opportunities, should contact Mike Thomas at email@example.com or call 517-332-2986.
 Comments and suggestions for improving the tool are welcome.